unpc2026/diaryasprogrammer/README.md

 * Distinguish abstraction levels explicitly
 * Mark implementation details clearly
 * State uncertainty when applicable
-* Prefer conceptual density over verbosity
+* Prefer conceptual density only when it increases precision without reducing structural clarity

 If you introduce a new abstraction layer, explicitly mark the transition.